DebeshJha/ResUNetPlusPlus-with-CRF-and-TTA/README.md

 ## Results
-Qualitative result comparison of the proposed models with UNet, ResUNet, and ResUNet++.
-The image labels are at the top.
-The figure shows the example of polyps that are usually missed-out during colonoscopy examination. <br/>
+Qualitative result comparison of the proposed models with UNet, ResUNet, and ResUNet++.<br/>
 <img src="img/111.png">